And then there were bees.

 I’ve noticed how when I return to the United State everything appears to be moving slower.
 Those thousands of tiny, problem-solving decisions I’m forced to make here daily to survive are missing.
 My brain is still seeing the Matrix code, but it doesn’t need to: Agent Smith isn’t around to shake things up a bit.

 Toilets flush neatly at home without unexpectedly erupting into geysers.
 Bees act like normal, civilized bees rather than suicidal maniacs.
 Restaurant menus typically aren’t 90 pages long with a handful of potentially poisonous choices.
 People aren’t wandering around on magic mushrooms at 3 p.m.
 I don’t hear 12 languages a day.
 I don’t have to blast through police checkpoints on my motorbike to avoid paying bribes.
-I usually don’t have to shoo a cat off of my restaurant table.
+I usually don’t have to shoo a cat or chicken off of my restaurant table.
 Or open my door to let out a centipede/spider/scorpion/obscenely large cockroach.
 Geckos don’t fall from the ceiling while barking and mating.
 Yes, they bark.

 You get the idea.
 All of the oddities, and many more, I just described happened within a two-day span here in Pai.
 And Pai, although beautiful, isn’t even what I would call an adventurous place.

-May there always be a Road…we need a little chaos in our lives.
+May there always be a road…we need a little chaos in our lives.